Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Introduction

 \begin{thm}[Franzen \cite{FranzenRNBoundedness}, and ongoing work \cite{FranzenKerrBoundedness}] Under the assumptions of Theorem~\ref{ThmIntroMain}, $u$ remains uniformly bounded in the black hole interior, and moreover $u$ extends by continuously to $\cCH^+$. \end{thm}

 We point out however that Franzen's results apply under assumptions on the decay rate in the exterior region which are less restrictive than what we need for our arguments; and the techniques used (based on vector field multipliers) are rather different than the ones used in the present paper.
+We also remark that one can directly infer some (weak) decay along the Cauchy horizon from her work.
 For the nonlinear Einstein vacuum equations, Dafermos and Luk recently announced the $\cC^0$ stability of the Cauchy horizon for perturbations of Kerr spacetimes, assuming suitable decay rates (compatible with Price's law) of the perturbation to a Kerr spacetime in the exterior region \cite{DafermosICM2014}.